19pawel970415/PaySlipGenerator/README.md

 ### User Interface of the Application

-#### The homepage provides the option to log in or register an employee of the IT company:
+#### The homepage provides the option to Sing in and Sing up an employee of the IT company:

 ![image](https://github.com/user-attachments/assets/c0f93c6e-3a8b-4087-b84d-4dc5909e2f61)